ghiouar/OF_Tennis/README.md

 			printf("Failed to open the port!\n");
 		}

-		if (succesConnexion) {
+		if (succes) {
 		    ofDynamixel * dynamixel = new ofDynamixel(ID, portConnexion);

 			// Read the information of the control table printf(dynamixel->getControlTable()->getID());
 			printf(dynamixel->getControlTable()->modelNumber());
 			printf(dynamixel->getControlTable()->firmwareVersion());